Working from home has quickly become a government recommendation to limit exposure to the coronavirus outbreak.

 Schools may be asking some staff to attend work at school as they provide for children of key workers and vulnerable pupils.
 Where practical they may do this on a rota basis to minimise individual isolation.
 This will of course be dependent on staff being well themselves, not in isolation and other factors such as childcare.

-Schools will also be asking staff to undertake working from home and distance learning where this is possible.
+Schools will also be asking staff to undertake to work from home and distance learning where this is possible.

 Nonetheless, there will be an increased need to stay away from the workplace for an indeterminate amount of time and this brings many challenges for staff, and we wanted to ensure you have some guidance and tips for coping with this new arrangement and staying as healthy as possible.